acrucetta/mente/src/md/quality.md

 ## Notes on Quality

+### Cal Newport on Obsessing Over Quality

+To make quality work you need to build a taste for great work.
+To do that you need to imitate great people until you build your style.

+You can also watch people doing the work you normally do; what makes it different.
+What tools they use, how do they think about the work.

+You should also think critically about the work and why do some designs work better than others.

+What makes for good writing, for good filmatography, or for good coding?

 ### From Google's Developer Productivity Research

 Developer productivity can be split into: speed, ease and quality.